ContentID felt that a recording that I had made, using my own voice, and in my own studio, matched Penguin Random House’s audiobook.

 Penguin Random House has released their copyright claim.
 I’m genuinely pleased and surprised the system worked in a fair and correct manner.
-Thank you, Penguin Random House, for dealing with this matter both fairly and with alacrity.
+Thank you, Penguin Random House, for dealing with this matter with both fairness and alacrity.

 As part of my constant and never-ending improvement, I recorded the audiobook “The Call of the Wild”.
 This book was originally published in 1903 and recently it became a “Public Domain” work.
 I wanted to refine both my performative skills and also my technical workflow, and since there is no better teacher than “doing” I dove into this audiobook project.